hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 scratch how to add fractions and multiply negative numbers.
 I had just never internalised those rules.

-A few years later in a philosophy course, I encountered set theory for the first time, and it blew my gourd.
+Taking philosophy a few years later, I encountered set theory for the first time and it blew my gourd.
 First of all, there was the [wonderful paradox](https://en.wikipedia.org/wiki/Russell%27s_paradox) of Bertrand Russell about the set of all sets which don't contain themselves.
 Is this big set a member of itself or not?